disruptiveplanets/AIME/code/density/readme.md

 ## June 13

 I'm also doing the average for the 3x density moments.
 These are stored in avg-core-1.5 and avg-core-3 for cores of 1.5 or 3x the surrounding density.
+Furthermore, I'm doing one for a moved core of 1.5x surrounding density, 500 m in radius (same core) but moved 300 m.
+Moments: